-As a matter of fact, the US Food and Drug Administration (FDA) worked with some of the testing manufacturers to ensure their testing methods were as safe and accurate as an in-person test.
+The US Food and Drug Administration (FDA) worked with testing manufacturers.
+This is to ensure their testing methods were as safe and accurate as an in-person test.

 The second is a serological test, which looks to see if there are COVID antibodies in someone’s blood.
 The serological test determines if someone is immune to COVID due to the presence of antibodies.

 There are currently no at-home serological tests.